octagonal/GameOfLife/README.md

 ----------

 * Multiple GOL layers, the opacity of the layers is automatically changed depending on how many layers there are
-* Manually add cells by clicking on them (they turn up white)
 * Take screenshots using the `screenShotWrapper()` function
 * Listen to the pitch of the game (depends on how many cells are present, kinda)
 * The hue of the cells is based on how long they've been alive, beyond 255 cycles the hue stays at 255.